Bandwidth/bandwidth.github.io/voice/bxml/verbs/stopGather.md

 {% common %}

 #### Example 1 of 1: Stop gathering digits after a Transfer
-This example shows how to use the StartGather verb to listen for digits pressed during a Transfer and stop after the other leg hangs up.
+This example shows how to use the StartGather verb to listen for digits pressed during a Transfer and stop after the Transfer ends.

 {% sample lang="http" %}